fenago/intro-ruby/lab_guides/Lab_8.md

 Overview

-By the end of this chapter, you will be able to implement standard logging practices to display application data; create log files and use log levels to segregate and filter logs; perform basic debugging using byebug and Visual Studio Code and use breakpoints and expressions to
+By the end of this lab, you will be able to implement standard logging practices to display application data; create log files and use log levels to segregate and filter logs; perform basic debugging using byebug and Visual Studio Code and use breakpoints and expressions to